Exoflo/4player-matches-offline-Leaderboard-/README.md

 # About
-This simple webpage is an interactive leaderboard for 4 player matches (cardgames like Whist, boardgames like 7-Wonders, etc) with point ranking.
-The leaderboard handles new player, removing player, freezing leaderboard and updating scores
+This simple webpage is an interactive leaderboard for 4 player matches (cardgames like Whist, boardgames like 7-Wonders, etc) with score ranking.
+The leaderboard handles adding new player, removing player, freezing leaderboard and updating scores

 # How to
 In the upper right corner, you can find :